scotchfield/redirect-and-log/readme.txt

 == Description ==

-Redirect and Log is a straightforward, no nonsense way to track visits to a page, then to send a visitor somewhere else.
+Redirect and Log is a straightforward, no-nonsense way to track visits to a page, then to send a visitor somewhere else.

 A new meta box will be added to the edit post page.
 If the value is not empty,